pierre-24/cp2k-basis/docs/users/basis_sets_and_pseudos.md

 ## Pairing GTH pseudopotentials with basis sets

+!!! warning
+    In practice, the number of core electron is dictated by the pseudopotential (in which the info is reported).
+    CP2K will blindly use whatever basis set you give, since it has no way to check the information on the basis set side (not even the names, which are merely conventions).

 From the previous paragraph, it appears that one has to pair a given pseudopotential with a correctly defined basis set, that has been designed with the correct amount of core electron removed and that contains smoother (pseudo-) basis functions.
 Names of pseudopotentials and basis sets help to achieve this association: